Kieran-Mahon/Last-Alert/README.md

 - Be able to lose & complete (win) the game

-[Contributing:]
+[Contributing]
 Since this project is for a university assessment, we will not be accepting any contributions from outside sources since that would breach the AUT submission requirements that it must be our work.

-[Authors and acknowledgment:]
+[Authors and acknowledgment]

 This project is writen entirely by our amazing team of 4:
-Caitlyn Young,
+- Caitlyn Young,
-Kieran Mahon,
+- Kieran Mahon,
-Toby McIsaac,
+- Toby McIsaac,
-Max Graham.
+- Max Graham.

-[License:]
+[License]
 MIT License

 Copyright (c) 2022 (Last Alert)